Skip to main content

 Charts (blocks)

-A chart (internally called a “block”) is a single visualization that lives on a board.
+A chart (internally called a “block”) is a single visualization that lives on a dashboard.
 Each chart is linked to a dataset and has one of three display types:

 DisplayUse case